Bertoid1311/B7094/README.md

 ## About hexadecimal

-No, it doesn't make any sense to display register and memory values using hexadecimal representations for a 36-bit machine using 6-bit bytes (whereas it makes perfect sense to do so for a machine whose registers are multiples of 8-bit bytes, such as the IBM System/360 and nearly all modern machines.
+No, it doesn't make any sense to display register and memory values using hexadecimal representations for a 36-bit machine using 6-bit bytes (whereas it makes perfect sense to do so for a machine whose registers are multiples of 8-bit bytes, such as the IBM System/360 and nearly all modern machines).
 Nevertheless, Oct/Hex toggle buttons remain throughout the emulator.
 Try to ignore them.